viniciusguigo/complete_col/README.md

 ### Setup AirSim in Virtual Reality (VR)

-AirSim works with VR natively (https://github.com/Microsoft/AirSim/issues/1426).
+AirSim [works with VR natively](https://github.com/Microsoft/AirSim/issues/1426).
 Just download the appropriate binary (the ones ending with _VR_) and run everything as usual.

 ### Setup human joystick